Covid-19: Minister says Christmas ‘free for all’ not on the cards as 318 cases reported

 Northern Ireland

-Northern Ireland’s Department of Health on Sunday reported10 further deaths, bringing the toll since the pandemic began to 933, and 342 new cases of the disease.
+Northern Ireland’s Department of Health on Sunday reported10 further deaths from Covid-19, bringing the death toll recorded by the department since the pandemic began to 933, and 342 new cases of the disease.

-Six of the deaths occurred over a 24 hour period between Saturday and Sunday morning, with the other four deaths happening earlier but only now being reported.
-The total number of confirmed cases in the North stands at 49,784.
+Six of the deaths occurred over a 24-hour period between Saturday and Sunday morning, with the other four deaths happening earlier but only now being reported.
+The total number of confirmed cases in the North now stands at 49,784.

 Meanwhile, new figures show an average of seven patients a day are contracting Covid-19 while in the State’s hospitals.